CallMeQan/theseus/README.md

 - Intellij IDEA (Need Ultimate Edition to work with Node.js)
 - Git

+Or **use RustOver from JetBrains, it will install everything you need and start from step 4**

 ## Steps
 1. Clone this repository
 2. Open the repo  in VSCode or Intellij IDEA